thomastjk/advdouble/README.md

 To be able to initialize the YOLOv3 model, please download the pretrained weights below!

 [Link to YOLOv3 weights](https://www.dropbox.com/s/rx3r15fg8h1jl8v/YOLOv3_Darknet53.h5?dl=0)

+# Instruction

+The Jupyter Notebook named "Double TOG" is used to demonstrate the adversarial effects of the double patch generated.

 # Acknowledgement